Digital Nomad Beneficiary Visas in Colombia: A How To Guide

 Costs to Anticipate

 I had no insight into all the costs involved until another DN expat graciously shared her spreadsheet with me.
 Here’s a rundown so you can be more prepared.
 I’m giving these in USD rounded to the nearest whole number.
-This is what we paid when conversion rates were about 3.800:1 COP:USD, so it could vary for you.
-But this should give you a general idea.
+This is what we paid in 2023 when conversion rates were about 3.800:1 COP:USD, and it was about the same (with small variance) in 2025.

 These are per person.